-We all need community to thrive, and we need community in the workplace to really thrive at work as well.
-Community at work helps employees feel like they’re making a contribution to something bigger, not just checking off a box.
+We all need a community to thrive, and we need community in the workplace to really thrive at work as well.
+The community at work helps employees feel like they’re making a contribution to something bigger, not just checking off a box.
 A lack of workplace community can foster a blurring of lines between work and home and make it harder for employees to focus on their work when they’re at work.

 Lack of Fairness